20 student kitchen cupboard essentials

 When you're stressed out after an all-nighter in the library, at least you can fall back on the ever-comforting tea and coffee.

-This basic list of kitchen essentials will help you get started in your new uni home.
+This basic list of food essentials will help you get started in your new uni home.
 And, as the year goes on, you'll see your cupboard collection grow.
-It might seem a bit expensive stocking up at first, but these items will last a seriously long time and will be worth the initial investment.
+It might seem a bit expensive to stock up at first, but these items will last a seriously long time and will be worth the initial investment.

 If you also need to pick up some kitchen utensils, check out our list of the best kitchen gadgets for ideas.